swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 *   They have the `.py` extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.
-*   It's common to write them using a text editor but we are going to use the Jupyter Notebook.
+*   It's common to write them using a text editor but we are going to use the [Jupyter Notebook][jupyter].
 *   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.
-*   Notebook files have the extension ".ipynb" to distinguish them from plain-text Python programs.
+*   Notebook files have the extension `.ipynb` to distinguish them from plain-text Python programs.
+    *   Can export as "pure Python" to run from the command line.

 ## Use the Jupyter Notebook for editing and running Python.

 *   The [Anaconda package manager][anaconda] is an automated way to install the Jupyter notebook.
     *   See [the setup instructions]({{ page.root }}/setup/) for Anaconda installation instructions.
 *   It also installs all the extra libraries it needs to run.
 *   Once you have installed Python and the Jupyter Notebook requirements, open a shell and type:

     ~~~
     $ jupyter notebook
     ~~~
-    {: .source}
+    {: .python}

 *   This will start a Jupyter Notebook server and open your default web browser.
 *   The server runs locally on your machine only and does not use an internet connection.